Tennu/tennu/readme.md

 * sender  - Sender of the command.
 * params  - Parameters of the command.
 * channel - Channel the command was sent through.
-* name    - Name of command.
-Also what the command is emitted as.
+* name    - Name of the command.
 * isQuery - True if message sent in a query.

 Constructor: String *sender*, String *msg*, String *channel*, boolean *isQuery*